AdobeDocs/adobe-sign/api_usage/throttling.md

 **NOTE: The *retryAfter* time will be available in March 2020**

 ## Steps to take when throttled
-It is recommended that developers should design workflows that can handle the Http 429 exceptions gracefully and use the retry-time from either the response body or from the "Retry-After" header to recover from such errors.
+It is recommended that developers design workflows that can handle the Http 429 exceptions gracefully and use the retry-time from either the response body or from the "Retry-After" header to recover from such errors.